Mendy5/Deploy_a_Sentiment_Analysis_Model/README.md

 1. A sentiment recurrent neural network model deployed on AWS
 2. A web application that allows enter reviews of movies

 The design of this model contains: a deployed sentimental analysis model, lambda function, API and a webpage.
-This simple web app which interacts with the sentimental analysis model on movie reviews.
+The model is deployed and runs on AWS.

 ## Installation
 - sagemaker==1.72.0